csphere/ffxiv-firmament-teamcraft-guide/README.md

 ### Skybuilders' Materials Approval

 Materials gathered directly from the Diadem are untradeable and can't be used in crafting (useless) until they are "Approved".
-This guy next to Aurvael will approve can help with that, if you say please.
+This guy next to Aurvael can help with that, if you say please.

 - select a DOL tab at the top of the Resource Control window
 - spam "Auto Select" -> "Request Inspection" until there is nothing left for approval